Raghunath Dhondo Karve: Early life

 Born in a Chitpavan Brahmin family, Raghunath was the eldest son of Maharshi Dhondo Keshav Karve.
 His mother Radhabai died during childbirth in 1891, when he was nine.
 He was born in Murud.
 He studied at New English School, Pune.
 He stood first in a matriculation examination conducted in 1899.
 He went to Fergusson College, Pune where he obtained a Bachelor of Arts degree in 1904.
 Karve started his professional career as a professor of mathematics at Wilson College in Mumbai.
 However, when he started publicly expressing his views about family planning, population control, and women's right to experience sexual/sensual pleasure as much as men, the conservative Christian administrators of the college asked him to resign from the professorship.
 He then devoted himself to the above causes.

 On his own initiative, Karve started the very first birth control clinic in India in 1921, the same year when the first birth control clinic opened in London.

 Support

 Karve's wife, Malati, supported his cause though it brought them social ostracism besides his loss of his professorial career.
 She shared the couple's financial responsibility, and the two chose to remain childless.

 Apart from his wife, he had support of Dr. B. R. Ambedkar, Wrangler R.P.
 Paranjape, Riyastkar S.G.
-Sardesai, and Mama Varekar.
-He had to swim against the current all his life.
-He got hurt, but he never gave up.
+Sardesai, and Mama Warerkar.